 The Association is a lending institution of the Farm Credit System (System), a nationwide system of cooperatively owned banks and associations, which was established by Acts of Congress to meet the credit needs of American agriculture and is subject to the provisions of the Farm Credit Act of 1971, as amended (the Farm Credit Act).

-The System is comprised of three Farm Credit Banks (FCBs), one Agricultural Credit Bank and 63 associations.
+At December 31, 2023, the System was comprised of three Farm Credit Banks (FCBs), one Agricultural Credit Bank (ACB), and 56 associations.

 CoBank, ACB (funding bank or the Bank), its related associations (including Fresno Madera Farm Credit, ACA), and AgVantis, Inc. (AgVantis) are collectively referred to as the District.
 CoBank provides the funding to associations within the District and is responsible for supervising certain activities of the District Associations.
 AgVantis, which is owned by the entities it serves, provides technology and other operational services to certain associations.
-The CoBank District consists of CoBank, 18 Agricultural Credit Associations (ACA), which each have two wholly-owned subsidiaries, a FLCA and a PCA, and AgVantis.
+The CoBank District consists of CoBank, 16 Agricultural Credit Associations (ACA), which each have two wholly-owned subsidiaries, a FLCA and a PCA, and AgVantis.